verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

   </figcaption>
 </figure>

-## Some definitions
+## Definitions

 **Responsive images** are images that adapt to the users screens _while_ keeping our websites fast by downloading the right image size for the browser's **viewport width** (from small devices to large desktop computers), also considering the device **screen density** (hiDPI, retina display, etc.).

 **Lazy loading images** is a technique to make your website faster by **avoiding to load below-the-fold images**, then loading them **as they enter the viewport**.
 Beyond performance, this also allows you to save bandwith and money, e.g. if you're paying a CDN service for your images.

-## Important note
+## Above-the-fold first

-Bare in mind that using a script to **lazy load images is a Javascript-based task** and it's **relevantly slower than the regular image loading** (*eager loading* from now on) which starts while the HTML document is being parsed.
+Bare in mind that using a script to **lazy load images is a Javascript-based task** and it's **relevantly slower than the regular image loading** (_eager loading_ from now on) which starts while the HTML document is being parsed.

-☝️ For this reason, the best practice is to **eagerly load above-the-fold images**, then **lazy load below-the-fold images** and **only those**.
+☝️ For this reason, the best practice is to **eagerly load above-the-fold images**, and **lazy load only the below-the-fold images**.

-A good way to understand how many images will appear *above-the-fold* in your responsively designed page, **open it in a browser** and **test it at the most common viewports** of smartphones, computers and tablets.
+A good way to understand how many images will appear _above-the-fold_ in your responsively designed page is... to count them!
+Open your page in a browser and **try it in the most common viewports** of smartphones, computers and tablets.

-If you used native lazy loading you wouldn't have these problems, but as of Jun 2020 you can't just use that without detecting browser support first, so... you still have these problems.

-## The result
+## Results

 [Take a look 👀 at the result](http://verlok.github.io/vanilla-lazyload/demos/image_srcset_lazy_sizes.html) you will achieve.
 Open your browser's **developer tools** and switch to the **network panel**.
-You will see that the first 2 images are loaded *eagerly* just after page landing, while the rest of the images are loaded **as you scroll down** the page.
+You will see that the first 2 images are loaded _eagerly_ just after page landing, while the rest of the images are loaded _lazily_ **as you scroll down** the page.

 ## Now to some code!

-### HTML

-Here's the HTML markup of an **eagerly loaded** responsive image.
+Here's the HTML markup of an _eagerly loaded_ responsive image.

 ```html
 <!-- Eagerly loaded responsive image -->